TheDiamondYT1/pe.thediamondyt.tk/_wiki/protocol/Protocol.md

 The client listens for Local Area Network (LAN) servers on port **19132**.
 If you wish to join a server on another port, you must manually add it at in the servers screen.

+# TODO: MOVE CLIENT PACKETS TO EACH MCPE VERSION PAGE

 ---

 ### Login Sequence